Made in 1977 for German public television, a rare look at Harun Farocki’s films for children

 Can failure be the best way to understand something?

-Temporary Gallery, Cologne, UK
+Temporary Gallery, Cologne, Germany

 The first of a new series that sees regular frieze contributors choose the best current exhibitions from their city